Hi, my name is Irene Triendl and I do marketing strategy for B2B tech companies.

 …read this interview I did with Illuminate Financial…

-…connect with me elsewhere on the web:
+…connect with me on Linkedin: